 Bone marrow transplantation for primary immunodeficiencies; cord blood transplants; leukemia

-Bone Marrow Transplantation, Cancer and Blood Diseases
+Bone Marrow Transplantation and Immune Deficiency, Cancer and Blood Diseases

 Cincinnati Children's strives to accept a wide variety of health plans.
 Please contact your health insurance carrier to verify coverage for your specific benefit plan.

 Higher abatacept exposure after transplant decreases acute GVHD risk without increasing adverse events.
 Blood.
 2023; 142:700-710.

 Viral-specific T cells for Cytomegalovirus retinitis following hematopoietic stem cell transplantation: A success story.
 Pediatric Blood and Cancer.
 2023; 70:e30429.

 Third-Party and Patient-Specific Donor-Derived Virus-Specific T Cells Demonstrate Similar Efficacy and Safety for Management of Viral Infections after Hematopoietic Stem Cell Transplantation in Children and Young Adults.
 Transplantation and cellular therapy.
 2023; 29:305-310.

 Tocilizumab for Treatment of Children and Young Adults With Severe Acute COVID-19: Experience at a Quaternary-care Children's Hospital.
 The Pediatric Infectious Disease Journal.
 2023; 42:119-121.